 January Travel Tips

 - Unlike the rest of the year, January in Las Vegas is not the time to hit the pool.
 However, if you choose a hotel with a heated pool, you could go for a swim if you feel like you need the exercise.
-It should be noted that if you take a look at a weather report before your trip, you might see a forecast for 70-degree daytime temperatures.
+It should be noted that if you take a look at a weather report before your trip, you might see a forecast for 70-degrees Fahrenheit.
 If the hotel you have selected has a heated pool that is open during the winter, you'll have some time to lounge by the water.
 However, just because it is warm do not assume that the pool will be open.

 - It is chilly, but some days those walks along the Las Vegas strip with a chilly wind in your face are so exhilarating.
 The midday sun will feel warm, so if you are visiting from a very cold climate, you will love the weather in January.

 - Not a fan of playing golf in the cold?
 If you are from Wisconsin or Minnesota, it might feel like spring to you.
 There is no snow on the ground just some cool temperatures.
 If you would rather just swing the clubs but not brave the frigid temperatures out on the course, head to Topgolf Las Vegas and try their climate-controlled hitting bays.
 They also have a great cocktail program that will warm you up if the overhead heaters don't do the job.

 Wondering when is the best time to visit Las Vegas?
 Find out with our month-by-month guide to Sin City's weather and events.